weijiekoh/libsemaphore/README.md

 ## System design

-We refer below to any third-party app, like a wallet user interface, as a *client*.
+We refer below to any third-party app, like a mixer user interface, as a *client*.

 To use the mixer, each client must be able to: